Bob Weir Highest-Paid Singer On Earth? Don’t Believe It

 Who Mediamass is and why they lied about Bobby

 Mediamass promulgates online chaos and confusion, and they do so deliberately.
 Although each article includes an “update” that says, “This story seems to be false,” bogus announcements are typically shared on social media thousands, if not millions of times.
 By the time readers figure out the news they’ve passed along is not accurate, the fake news site has generated plenty of ad revenue.
-The rumor is already out there, and, as everyone should know by now what goes on the internet stays on the internet.
+The rumor is already out there, and, as everyone should know by now –what goes on the internet stays on the internet.

 Deadheads are by no means the only ones to be hoodwinked into believing falsehoods espoused by Mediamass.
 Because the online tabloid is not as well-known for bogus news as The Onion, even seasoned reporters at International Business Times, The Guardian, and Huffington Post have been bamboozled, according to The Daily Dot.
 Mediamass lies about everyone, and they use cookie cutter templates to do so.
 That’s right.
 The ridiculously successful fake news company cranks out countless stories that are identical save for the celebrity’s name.